khpylon/MachEWidget/PRIVACY.md

 ### Information Collection and Use
 In order to access information about your vehicle, we require you to provide your credentials (username and password) for your FordPass account.
 This information is only stored on your device, in encrypted form, if "Save log-in credentials" is enabled under "Settings".
 The credentials are transmitted over the Internet using HTTPS/SSL connections.
+Credentials are deleted when "Save log-in credentials" is disabled.

 ### Cookies
 The app does not use cookies.